 To better understand each, I’m going to list the pros and cons of a jet drive.

 - No exposed prop, no spinning blades out in the open like you have with normal boats.
+I find this as a huge plus, especially if you have kids.

-- Finer grain control, the jet pump is always processing water and pushing it where it needs to go, which gives you far greater control over the boat.
+- Finer grain control, the pump is always processing water and pushing it where it needs to go, which gives you far greater control over the boat.

 - Brakes – Brakes are not a thing on normal boats, but a thing on some jet drive boats.